exceljs/exceljs/README.md

 row.eachCell({ includeEmpty: true }, function(cell, colNumber) {
     console.log('Cell ' + colNumber + ' = ' + cell.value);
 });

+// Cut one or more rows (rows below are shifted up)
+// Known Issue: If a splice causes any merged cells to move, the results may be unpredictable worksheet.spliceRows(4,3);

+// remove one row and insert two more.
+// Note: rows 4 and below will be shifted down by 1 row. var newRow3Values = [1,2,3,4,5];
+var newRow4Values = ['one', 'two', 'three', 'four', 'five'];
+worksheet.spliceRows(3, 1, newRow3Values, newRow4Values);

+// Cut one or more cells (cells to the right are shifted left)
+// Note: this operation will not affect other rows row.splice(3,2);

+// remove one cell and insert two more (cells to the right of the cut cell will be shifted right) row.splice(4,1,'new value 1', 'new value 2');

 // Commit a completed row to stream row.commit();